streadway/amqp/README.md

 your commits represent coherent changes that include a reason for the change.

-To run the integration tests, make sure you have RabbitMQ running on any host, export the environment variable `AMQP_URL=amqp://host/` and run `go test`.
+To run the integration tests, make sure you have RabbitMQ running on any host, export the environment variable `AMQP_URL=amqp://host/` and run `go test -tags integration`.
 TravisCI will also run the integration tests.

 # Credits